-All bookings are two nights (Wednesday to Friday or Friday to Sunday) and are scheduled around bus times from Auckland.
+All bookings are two nights (Friday to Sunday) and are scheduled around bus times from Auckland.
 This should work whether travelling by car or by bus.
 Find us on the map below.

 How many people at a time on an artbreak?

 A minimum of 3 and a maximum of 5 painting participants.

 An Artbreak per person for the weekend ranges from $390 to $450 for non sharing, depending on the room chosen.
 Share prices are also available.
 Non-painting partners pay $100 off the share price.
 For over 3 non- sharing guests during the summer months of November to and including March, the beach hut can be made avaiable.

 Refer to the accommodation and pricing page for a full list of rates.

 Fully guided: A 'taster' for Acrylic, Water colour and inks.
 Suitable for all levels for Acrylics and inks and beginners in water colour.
 The Artbreak is tailored to guests needs, the tides and the weather.
 See below for a typical itinerary:

 Arrive from 3.15pm Friday/ Depart Sunday after lunch (around 1.30pm).

 - Friday pm - afternoon tea and welcome.
 Free time.